Elspex/Shellshock.ioHack/README.md

 ## 🔨 Installation

 1. Download this repo as a ZIP file.
-2. Extract the ZIP file you just downloaded.
+2. Extract the ZIP file you just downloaded, copy-paste the code in the `hackv5.1.1. script`
-3. Go to chrome://extensions in your browser.
-Make sure you have Developer Mode activated.
+3. Download Tampermonkey
-4. Click "Load Unpacked" and select the folder that you extracted (called hackV5.1.1)
+4. Make a new tampermonkey script and paste the code.
 5. Open [shellshock.io](https://shellshock.io)

 ## 🤔 FAQ